 Operators

-Akkado uses operators for arithmetic, signal flow, and more.
+Akkado uses operators for arithmetic, comparison, logic, and signal flow.

 From highest to lowest precedence: